 Preparing for the first day of school can be exciting, but it can also be an overwhelming and anxious time - we understand!
 We will work with you to make your child's first day the best it can be.
 Don't hesitate to share any concerns you have before that first drop-off.
+If possible, we recommend new students start with a few half days, gradually lengthening their time.
+This helps your child become familiar with the new environment and new faces and reduces anxiety.
 Each child is unique in their patterns and ease of adjustment to new situations.

 Be sure to talk with the staff daily during the transition phase.
 A consistent daily schedule (arrival and departure routines) also helps children adjust to a new routine and environment.
-You're always welcome to call any time to see how your child's adjusting or download the Playground app for updates throughout the day.
+You're always welcome to call any time to see how your child's adjusting or download the Kaymbu app for updates throughout the day.